cweagans/composer-patches/README.md

 # composer-patches

 Simple patches plugin for Composer.
+Applies a patch from a local or remote file to any package required with composer.

 ## Usage